denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 ## 2. Magnetic Reader

-One could hardly call early programmable media ephemeral.
-Anecdotes circulate about Father Roberto Busa, an early pioneer of computational philology, who in the 1960s carted his punch cards around Italy in his truck.[43]
-Codified inscription, before its electromagnetic period, was fragile and unwieldy.
+The Goldberg Controller and its contemporary devices reveal a growing concern with the comprehensibility of machine alphabets.
+However, one could hardly call early programmable media ephemeral.
+Anecdotes circulate about Father Roberto Busa, an early pioneer of computational philology, who in the 1960s carted his punch cards around Italy in his truck.[^23] Codified inscription, before its electromagnetic period, was fragile and unwieldy.
 Just like writing with pen and paper, making an error on ticker tape entry required cumbersome corrections and sometimes wholesale reentry of lines or pages.
 On the surface of ticker tape, the inscription still made a strong commitment to the medium.
 Once committed to paper, it was nearly immutable.
 Embossed onto ticker tape or punched into the card, early software protruded through the medium.

-In the age of telegraphy encoding stood in the way of code comprehension.
-Morse code and similar alphabet conventions at least left a visible mark on the paper.
-They were legible if not always intelligible.
-Once the machine encoding was identified (as Morse, Baudot, or Murray), it could be translated back into natural language using a simple lookup table.
+Morse code and similar alphabet conventions left a visible mark on the paper.
+They were at least legible if not always intelligible.
+At the 1967 Symposium on Electronic Composition in Printing, Jon Haley, staff director of the Congressional Joint Committee on Printing, still spoke of “compromises with legibility [that] had been made for the sake of pure speed in composition and dissemination of the end product.”[^24]

 Magnetic tape changed the commitment between inscription and medium.
-It provided a temporary home, where the word could be altered before being committed to paper.
-At the 1967 Symposium on Electronic Composition in Printing, Jon Haley, staff director of the Congressional Joint Committee on Printing, spoke of “compromises with legibility [that] had been made for the sake of pure speed in composition and dissemination of the end product.”[44]
+It gave inscription a temporary shelter, where it could dwell lightly and be transformed, before finding its more permanent, final shape on paper.
 A new breed of magnetic storage devices allowed for the manipulation of words in “memory,” on a medium that was easily erased and rewritten.

 The magnetic charge adhered lightly to the tape surface.
 This light touch gave the word its newfound ephemeral quality.
-But it also made inscription illegible.
-In applications such as law and banking, where the fidelity between input, storage, and output was crucial, the immediate illegibility of magnetic storage posed a considerable engineering challenge.
+But it also made inscription physically illegible.
+In applications such as law and banking, where fidelity between input, storage, and output was crucial, the immediate illegibility of magnetic storage posed a considerable engineering challenge.
 After the advent of teletype but before cathode ray screens, machine makers used a variety of techniques to restore a measure of congruence between invisible magnetic inscription and its paper representation.
-What was entered had to be verified against what was stored.
+What was entered had to be continually verified against what was stored.

 The principles of magnetic recording were developed by Oberlin Smith (among others), an American engineer who also filed several patents for inventions